 This option allows the user to define an acceptable percentage deviation from the Origin Column value.
 Percentage increases and decreases are treated the same way.
-Acceptable Threshold values ranges from 0.0001% to 10^29%.
+Acceptable Threshold percent values range from 1E+30% to 1E-6% (0.000001%).

 This option allows the user to define an absolute ± range of acceptable deviation from the selected Origin Column value.
-Acceptable Threshold values range from 0.0001 to 10^29.
+Acceptable Threshold values range from 1E+30 to to 1E-6 (0.000001).

 Generate Column Names from the QueryPair

 The button auto-populates all available column names based on your query.
 You can then select the columns to apply a threshold to:

 There are some cases in which QuerySurge may not be able to parse your query to auto-populate the column names.
 You can add in column names manually by clicking on the button and typing the column name.
 Column names are returned with your resultset, and it may be helpful to add aliases to your query:

 Column names can be deleted individually by clicking on the button in each row.